AlacrisIO/legicash-facts/README.md

 using *omake*.
 There is an OPAM package for *leveldb*, but it is out-of-date, and does not build with OCaml 4.06.1.
 For your Linux distro, you may need to install *libsnappy-dev* for this build to succeed.

+With all of the above installed, you can run *make*.

+To install Tezos, you also need, via OPAM:
+  * opam-installer

+With that additional package installed, you can run *make install*.